kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 ## Accessing your SQL Server Instance (and linked databases like PowerSchool) from outside of SQL Server Management Studio

 So we went through this rigmarole of setting up a user on the KIPP_Silo database.
 Why?
 Because we will use that user to access the database (and any linked databases therein) from outside to SQL Server Management Studio (which automagically connects to your SQL Server Database).
-This is especially important if you will want to access your data from Python or R script to load your data from outside applications (ST Math, i-Ready, Kickboard, etc.) into the database, do any stastical analysis, or create and maintain roster integrations.
+This is especially important if you will want to access your data from Python or R script to load your data from outside applications (ST Math, i-Ready, Kickboard, etc.) into the database, do any statistical analysis, or create and maintain roster integrations.
 So it is pretty important.

-If you've done nothing to your DB since spinning up the Windows Server EC2 instance, then your instance is pretty locked down and hard to accesss.
+If you've done nothing to your DB since spinning up the Windows Server EC2 instance, then your instance is pretty locked down and hard to access.
 The following steps will open it to applications running on the same instance (i.e., on the same Windows Server computer, but not to the public internet).
 So let's open it up a bit.

 Click on the **Start** button, then on the **Start Page** click the downward pointing arrow in a circle.
 Select **SQL Server 2014 Configuration Manager**: